 In this article, we will show you how to prevent search engines from crawling your WordPress site.

-Why Would Want to Stop Search Engines From Indexing your WordPress Site?
+Why Would You Want to Disable Search Engine Visibility for Your WordPress Site?

 This method lets site owners prevent search engines from crawling or indexing their websites by using an inbuilt feature of WordPress.

 - Click on ‘Settings’ in the WordPress admin area.

 - Select ‘Reading’ from the drop-down menu below ‘Settings’.